 We asked the BuzzFeed Community to tell us about their favorite purchases that have saved them money.
 Here are the economic results:

->

-> 1. Reusable microfiber cloths that will cut your cleaning costs.
+1. Reusable Norwex microfiber cloths that will cut your cleaning costs.

-> 2. A SodaStream that will replace your LaCroix addiction.
+2. A SodaStream to replace your LaCroix addiction.

-> 3. A pair of wireless headphones that won't break on you.
+3. A pair of wireless headphones that won't break on you.

-> 4. A set of wool dryer balls that will replace dryer sheets and make your laundry extra fluffy.
+4. A set of wool dryer balls to replace dryer sheets and make your laundry extra fluffy.

->

-> "Unless I'm being, fancy flour/yeast/etc costs about 40p per loaf (50 cents) compared to £1.20 ($1.60) for an equivalent loaf in the supermarket. —Hannah Haydock, Facebook
+"Unless I'm being, fancy flour/yeast/etc costs about 40p per loaf (50 cents) compared to £1.20 ($1.60) for an equivalent loaf in the supermarket. —Hannah Haydock, Facebook

 Get a 2-pound bread machine from Amazon for $58.49.

 6. A French press that will cut down on your cold-brew bills.